UCSD-E4E/BirdNET-Lite/README.md

 --min_conf, Minimum confidence threshold.
 Values in [0.01, 0.99].
 Defaults to 0.1.
 --custom_list, Path to text file containing a list of species.
 Not used if not provided.
 --filetype, Filetype of soundscape recordings.
 Defaults to 'wav'.
+--num_predictions, Defines maximum number of written predictions in a given 3s segment.
+Defaults to 10
 ```

 Note: A custom species list needs to contain one species label per line.
 Take a look at the `model/label.txt` for the correct species label.
 Only labels from this text file are valid.
 You can find an example of a valid custom list in the 'example' folder.